amazon-science/RefChecker/README.md

 When LLM generates a response, there is a great deal of variations as how contexts are provided which, in turn, determines where and how to identify the reference:

 - **Zero Context**: Users can ask the questions directly and the there is no access to any external knowledge sources, as often seen in chitchat conversations.
 In this case, LLMs rely on their own knowledge learned during pre-training, we call this scenario as *Zero Context*.
 Detecting hallucinations in Zero Context setting is challenging due to the lack of references.
 To ease the problem, our benchmark collects questions from Closed Book QA dataset that have human annotated references; we believe these data would have already been included in LLM’s training corpus.
-If BSChecker is deployed on new samples in this setting and the user lacks references, we activate the Google search API to find webpages that can serve as references.
+If RefChecker is deployed on new samples in this setting and the user lacks references, we activate the Google search API to find webpages that can serve as references.
 A more principled approach is to retrieve references from the training corpus; this remains a research topic.
 - **Noisy Context**: In certain use cases, the references are provided in the prompt to ground the answer to external knowledge sources.
 This can be achieved through internet searches (e.g. New Bing) with the query or by retrieving from vertical domain data.
 This user scenario is typically known as Retrieval-Augmented Generation (RAG) in the literature.
 The retrieval step of this setting may introduce noisy content to the model and, for this reason, we term this setting as *Noisy Context*.
 - **Accurate Context**: There are some tasks about understanding or rewriting of a given document, such as closed-book question answering (QA), summarization or text rewritten as commonly seen in instruction-tuning tasks.
 We call this type of task as *Accurate Context*.